 Ring-tailed Lemurs are relatively well-known after featuring in the comedy movie, ‘Fierce Creatures’ with John Cleese, and in the animated movie, ‘Madagascar’.

 Forests have been cut down for farms and cattle pastures, and the lemurs have been killed or isolated in small pockets.
-They are also taken from the wild for

 Habitat and distribution